 Around the corner in Future World, guests will soon be able to travel 220 miles above Earth’s surface to dine at the Space 220 Restaurant in Epcot.
 The inside will be a panorama of a space station.
 Who needs firework views when you can have celestial views of our beloved planet while dining on out-of-this-world grub?
-The Patina Group (famous for several WDW favorites like Via Napoli and The Edison) will be running this restaurant and the menu will feature modern American cuisine, more than 1,000 bottles of the world’s finest wines, and a wide selection of craft beer.
+The Patina Group (famous for several other favorite restaurants in Disney World like Via Napoli and The Edison) will be running this restaurant and the menu will feature modern American cuisine, more than 1,000 bottles of the world’s finest wines, and a wide selection of craft beer.
 Rumors of an early 2020 opening (possibly February) have been circulating but stay tuned for exact dates.

 In Hollywood Studios, we can look forward to the Roundup Rodeo BBQ Restaurant coming to Toy Story Land.
 Hey, toys get hungry too right?
 This is will be a fun family-friendly table service dining experience for guests with a Western theme paying homage to the great Woody.
 And like the land around it, the Roundup will be fully immersive with 90’s toy décor and our favorite Toy Story Characters.